DarkRaiderCB/Portfolio-with-Shepherd.js/README.md

-# Sanyog Mishra's Personal Portfolio
+# Personal Portfolio

 Welcome to my personal portfolio website!
 This project showcases my academic background, projects, technical skills, achievements, and provides a way to contact me.
-**This is a very basic implementation demonstrating the the application of Shepherd.js to create a guided tour.**
+**This is a very basic implementation focusing on demonstrating the application of Shepherd.js to create a guided tour.**

 ## Table of Contents